 Should I buy one?

 The Freestyle may seem a bit of a surprise addition to Ford’s line-up, given that it already offers a proper compact SUV in the EcoSport.
 But with SUVs being the craze they are in India, it can only help to have more and more ‘outdoorsy’ products in the mix.
 Also, as Ford officials have clarified there will be very little overlap in prices between the two models.
-We expect pricing in the range of Rs 6-8 lakh (estimated, ex-showroom) or about Rs 60,000 more than the standard Figo.
+The pricing of the Freestyle is in the range of Rs 5.09-7.89 lakh (ex-showroom, Delhi), a Rs 42,000 decrease over the base standard Figo.

 As a product, the Freestyle has some solid strengths.
 It feels made for bad roads, shines on twisty ones and the strong petrol and peppy diesel engines are rather nice too.
 It also gets most of the goodies you’d want, and, for some, the safety kit alone will be the big draw.